The mega construction damming the Mekong River

-A massive 1,285 megawatt Xayaburi Dam on the Mekong River is built by Ch.
+A massive 1,285-megawatt Xayaburi Dam on the Mekong River is built by Ch.
 Karnchang, one of Thailand’s largest construction companies.
-However, the dam is expected to bring enormous profits to these companies and the Lao government.
+The dam is expected to bring enormous profits to these companies and the Lao government.
 However, 202,000 people living near the land used for the construction and operation of XHPP have been directly affected and at least 2,100 people need to be resettled.

 Changes in streamflow and level of water will cause substantial threats in countries downstream and will have an impact on some of the river’s complex ecosystems that serve as important fish habitats including the iconic Mekong Giant Catfish.